 - The damage and risk assessment report will be periodically updated with analyses of more than 20 damaged heritage sites in Ukraine to build a risk map through systematic analysis and triangulation of existing damage and risk data collected from various sources.

-- In-person training on cultural heritage first aid and recovery planning with the support of the European Commission’s Directorate-General on Education, Youth, Sport and Culture (EAC), in collaboration with the International Council on Monuments and Sites (ICOMOS International) and its International Scientific Committee on Risk Preparedness (ICORP), Ministry of Culture and Information Policy of Ukraine, Maidan Museum and Heritage Emergency Rescue Initiative (HERI)
+- In-person training on cultural heritage first aid and recovery planning with the support of the European Commission’s Directorate-General on Education, Youth, Sport and Culture (EAC), in collaboration with the International Council on Monuments and Sites (ICOMOS International) and its International Scientific Committee on Risk Preparedness (ICORP), Ministry of Culture and Information Policy of Ukraine, Maidan Museum and Heritage Emergency Response Initiative (HERI)

 - At-scale advanced hands-on capacity development for cultural heritage first aid, recovery and risk reduction in collaboration with UNESCO and ICOMOS International